What is Land Use Capability?

 How can I find out what LUC categories I have on my property?

-You can find out by clicking on the regional council mapping tool below.
-Once you have zoomed in to your property (you can do this using the zoom tool which is the third one in along the top of the map), turn on the ‘Land Use Classification’ layer on the left hand panel.
-This will show you the LUC classes that you have on your property.
-If you go to the right hand side of the screen, you can click on ‘Land Management Report’ which gives you quite a lot of detail about the LUC classes and soils on your property, including a table that states how many hectares you have in each LUC category.
+You can find out by clicking on the HBRC mapping tool below.
+Once you have zoomed in to your property (you can do this using the zoom tool on the left hand navigation panel), click on your property to show a pop-up displaying all LUC Classes and the hectares for each class.
+If you scroll to the bottom of the pop-up you can click on ‘Create a Report’ which gives you quite a lot of detail about the LUC classes and soils on your property, including a table that states how many hectares you have in each LUC category.

-From the Land Use Capability module, click through the Land Parcels and the LUC Class associated with each.
-A box tells you the total hectares of LUC class 1, class 2, etc. Multiply the total for each LUC class by its leaching allowance i.e. 24.8 for class 3 over 10 hectares = 248kgN / year.
+From the Land Use Capability Map, click through the properties to see what LUC class is associated with each.
+A pop-up tells you the total hectares of LUC class 1, class 2, etc. Multiply the total for each LUC class by its leaching allowance i.e. 24.8 for class 3 over 10 hectares = 248kgN / year.
 The average leaching allowance is the total divided by the total area of your property.

 If you have any questions phone one of the Land Management Team: